Inez-git/rust_calendar_parser/README.md

 # rust_calendar_parser
+## Description
-## A parser built in Rust for parsing and analyzing Google Calendar events using Pest grammar.
+A parser built in Rust for parsing Google Calendar events using Pest grammar rules and converting them to JSON format.

+## Links
+- crate:
+- docs:

+## Parsing process
+The parser reads Google Calendar event data, identifies specific fields, and parses each according to predefined Pest grammar rules.
+Each rule matches specific patterns in the event data, allowing the parser to extract structured information from raw text and organize it into JSON format for easy access.

 ## Fields
 A typical event in Calendar has such fields:<br>